 Stay at a traditional ryokan with an open-air bath, and unwind as you soak under glowing maple trees.
 Afterward, enjoy a multi-course kaiseki dinner—beautiful to look at and even better to eat.

-Want a different view of the foliage?
+Want a different experience of momiji?
 Ride the Hakone Ropeway for a stunning 360-degree panorama over Lake Ashi and the steamy volcanic valley of Owakudani.
 On clear days, you can even spot Mt.
 Fuji in the distance, framed by a sea of autumn colors.

 5. Nikko – Japan's Best Fall Colors Near Tokyo

-If you are looking for stunning autumn views and rich culture without straying too far from Tokyo, Nikko is the best choice.
+If you are looking for a refreshing autumn escape without going too far from Tokyo, Nikko is the best choice.

 Instead of rushing from spot to spot, we'll plan your visit around your pace and interests to avoid the crowds.

-Explore the south shore trail for a calm, scenic walk.
+Take a calm, scenic walk around Lake Chuzenji.
 This 5.6 km path has fewer people and gorgeous lake views.
 Along the way, stop by charming spots like the British Embassy Villa and Italian Embassy Park.

 If you are more active, try kayaking across the lake.